GPI functionality supports triggering any template from the currently active template set and including a selection of control commands.

 Assign a direct take to a GPI between 5 and 11

-For testing this can also be done for GPIs 0 to 9 from within AvAutomation by pressing SHIFT+CTRL+<no> where <no> is the GPI number + 1 (modulo 10).
+This can be done from within AvAutomation by pressing SHIFT+CTRL+<no> where <no> is the GPI number + 1.

 For example, SHIFT+CTRL+0 will invoke GPI 9